oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Feature isolation

-Every feature can interact with application, perform CRUD operation and thereby the database can be modified.
+Every feature can interact with the application and perform CRUD operations.
+As a result, the database may be modified.
+To avoid data collisions, the features are isolated: the database and cache directories are dumped before running the feature tests; they are restored after the feature tests execution is complete.
-So, it is why features are isolated to each other.
-The isolation is reached by dumping the database and cache dir before tests execution and restoring the cache and database after execution of each feature.

 Every isolator must implement ```Oro\Bundle\TestFrameworkBundle\Behat\Isolation\IsolatorInterface``` and ```oro_behat.isolator``` tag with priority.
 See [TestFrameworkBundle/Behat/ServiceContainer/config/isolators.yml](../../../Behat/ServiceContainer/config/isolators.yml)

 ##### Disable feature isolation

-You can disable feature isolation by adding ```--skip-isolators=database,cache``` option to behat console command In this case feature should run much faster, but you should care by yourself about database and cache consistency.
+You can disable feature isolation by adding ```--skip-isolators=database,cache``` option to behat console command.
+In this case the combination of the feature tests might run much faster, but the test logics should care about the database and cache consistency.

 ## Page Object

 ### Elements

 Elements is a service layer in behat tests.
-They wrap all difficult business logic.
+They wrap the complex business logic.
 Take a minute to investigate base Mink [NodeElement](https://github.com/minkphp/Mink/blob/9ea1cebe3dc529ba3861d87c818f045362c40484/src/Element/NodeElement.php).
-It has many public methods, not all of that is applicable for any element.
+It has many public methods, some of them are applicable only to some elements.
-Every Bundle can have own number of elements.
-All elements must be discribed in ```{BundleName}/Tests/Behat/behat.yml``` in a way:
+Every Bundle tests may contain particluar number of elements.
+All elements must be discribed in ```{BundleName}/Tests/Behat/behat.yml``` in a following way:

 ```yml
 oro_behat_extension: